 AMD has a brand new generation of Ryzen CPUs coming in 2019.
-Based on a next-gen Zen 2 architecture, the 3rd generation AMD Ryzen processor should offer dramatic performance improvements over its predecessor, the Ryzen 2000 series.
+Based on a next-gen Zen 2 architecture, Ryzen 3000 processors should offer dramatic performance improvements over their predecessors in the Ryzen 2000 series.
 Here’s everything you need to know about AMD’s new chips.

 Pricing and availability

 AMD initially claimed that the first samples of its Ryzen 3000 series CPUs would be available in late 2018, but CEO Lisa Su went on to confirm the range at CES 2019.
 That has now begun with the unveiling of the Ryzen 3000 mobile CPUs (see below).
-The desktop processors, meanwhile, will still be coming in mid-2019, according to AMD CEO Lisa Su.
+The desktop processors, meanwhile, are slated for a mid-2019 release.

-A report from RedGamingTech is now claiming the new Ryzen chips are set to be launched in July, along with the new 7nm Navi graphics cards.
+A report from RedGamingTech claims the new Ryzen chips are set to be launched in July, along with the new 7nm Navi graphics cards.
 The site doesn’t provide a source, but claims it is “reliable.”
 The launch date lines up well with Computex, which is a likely event for these new processors to be shown off.

-In December, YouTuber AdoredTV did release a supposedly leaked chart of Ryzen information.
+In December 2018, YouTuber AdoredTV did release a supposedly leaked chart of Ryzen information.
 It suggested that following the debut of most of the next-gen range at CES, there would be further chip reveals in May and Q3 2019.
-That alleged leak also contained pricing information which painted the Ryzen 3000 series as being comparable on the cost to the Ryzen 2000 series.
+That alleged leak also contained pricing information which painted the Ryzen 3000 series as being of comparable cost to the Ryzen 2000 series.
 Entry level CPUs would cost between $100 and $130, with the mid-range stretching between $180 and $330.
-The absolute top of the line chips are said to cost $450 and $500.
+The absolute top-of-the-line chips are said to cost $450 and $500.